 Ø a.
 Construct an explanation based on observations to recognize the differences between organisms and nonliving objects.
 Activities What makes a living thing?
-Does everything drink water? Ø а.
+Does everything drink water?
+Breathing Leaves: Can we see plants breathing? Ø a.
 Develop a model to represent how a set of organisms and nonliving objects are sorted into groups based on their attributes.
 Activities What makes a living thing?
 Does everything drink water?
+Hiding in Plain Sight.
+Can animals disappear?

 SKL2.
-Obtain, evaluate, and communicate information to compare the similarities and differences in groups of organisms.
+Obtain, evaluate, and communicate information to compare the similarities and differences in groups of organisms. a.

-a.
 Construct an argument supported by evidence for how animals can be grouped according to their features.
 Activities Habitat Hunting.
 Where do different animals live?
 Busy Bees.
 How do bees collect pollen?
 Hiding in Plain Sight.
 Can animals disappear?
-X a.
+A Freezing Surprise.
+How do things keep warm in cold water? ~ а.
 Construct an argument supported by evidence for how plants can be grouped according to their features.
 Activities From Seed to plant.
 Where do trees come from?
+From Seed to plant.
+Where do trees come from?
 Flowery Business.
-How do plants drink? a.
-Ask questions and make observations to identify the similarities and differences of offspring to their parents and to other members of the same species.
+How do plants drink?
+Breathing Leaves: Can we see plants breathing? а.
+Ask questions and make observations to identify the similarities and differences of of offspring to their parents and to other members of the same species.
 Activities Egg-straordinary Nest Building.
 How do birds look after their babies?
 Come out Pikkuli!
-How can I encourage a friend?
+How can Lencourage a friend?
 From Seed to plant.
 Where do trees come from?
 Busy Bees.
 How do bees collect pollen?